JulianoGianlupi/cc3d-nanoHub-tool-maker/README.md

-# CompuCell3D's script for generating nanoHub tools
+# Script for deploying CompuCell3D simulations as tools in nanoHUB

 This script was made to make the generation of GitHub repositories to deploy CompuCell3D tools an easier task.

+## Note:

+The current version of CompuCell3D in nanoHUB is 3.7.6

 ## Requirements:
 * Python 3